Natural Language Processing (NLP)

 Guardrails in Artificial Intelligence (AI Guardrails)

-Implementing AI guardrails is crucial in applications where AI decisions have significant impacts, such as in healthcare, finance, criminal justice, and autonomous systems.
-In these fields, guardrails help prevent harm, protect individual rights, and ensure AI systems operate fairly and as intended.
+The implementation of AI guardrails is particularly critical in areas where algorithmic decisions impact people’s lives — such as medical diagnostics, loan approvals, autonomous vehicles, and law enforcement.
+In these contexts, guardrails help prevent harm, protect individual rights, and ensure that AI systems operate as intended within ethical and legal boundaries.

 Generative Pre-trained Transformers (GPT)